 Model car collecting is a hobby of Barry O’Donoghue.
-He started back in 1983 and over 30 plus years has collected a good number of them, many are on display as well as a his first radio he purchased when he left school.
-It’s a cool design that has stood the test of time with replica’s being made very similar recently.
+He started back in 1983 and over 30-plus years has collected a good number of them, many are on display alongside his first radio he purchased when he left school.
+It’s a cool design that has stood the test of time with replicas being made very similar recently.

 Warren Hutchinson’s hobby is wood-turning.
 His display includes a lovely range of wooden bowls, utensils and boxes he has created, mostly using a lathe over a period of three decades.

-Jim McMillan’s display is his range of tools he still has from his apprenticeship he completed as a youngster in Glasgow (Scotland) 65 years ago.
+Jim McMillan’s display is the range of tools he still has from his apprenticeship he completed as a youngster in Glasgow (Scotland) 65 years ago.

-So the pressure is really on the women-folk now to reclaim their space with something special for the next exhibition at The Poynton Gallery!
+So the pressure is really on the women now to reclaim their space with something special for the next exhibition at The Poynton Gallery!